Automatic-Ingest-Digital-Archives/SCALA/KEEPS Helpdesk For Warranty.md

-KEEP helpdesk is bereikbaar op: https://helpdesk.keep.pt/projects/hd-roda-aida.
+KEEP helpdesk is available on https://helpdesk.keep.pt/projects/hd-roda-aida.
-Via de helpdesk kan je tickets voor bugs of suggesties aanmaken, binnen de 2 jaar garantie.
-Tickets moeten gaan over features die werden ontwikkeld binnen het SCALA project.
+Use the helpdesk to create tickets for bugs or suggestions.
+The helpdesk can be used within the 2 year warranty period and shouls focus on developed features within the SCALA project.